jingyuli/Game-Of-Life/README.md

 Modules
 ===================
 I created an overall Board class, which contains a Grid object and an Interface object.
 This ties together the frontend and backend: Grid is a model of the board and Interface is the view.
 Board serves as the controller.
 I also had an Options class, which created the the preset patterns and buttons.
 The Board was also instantiated and initialized there.
+Some of the Interface functions depend on the Grid object.
+This is fine, because the view is meant to depend on the model.

 Use of functionals
 ==================